FREQUENTLY ASKED QUESTIONS

 Is there a dress code?

 Nope.
 Wear what you like, whether it's a sundress, jeans and a t-shirt, a suit, or cutoffs.
 Your choice.
 One thing I would suggest is that you have a sweater, shawl or other coverup for the Mayflower room, where the all-Conference events take place as well as many demos.
 It's a big room, and the cooling is uneven, so to get the warm areas cool, the cool areas may be cold.

 Coffee and tea are provided all day, every day of the three-day Conference.
 A fabulous buffet lunch is provided on Friday, Saturday and Sunday, where you'll find a selection of meats, cheeses, vegetables, pastas and salads.
 Lots of Vegetarian options to choose from as well.

 For those staying at the Inn there's a breakfast room where you can get a nice selection of breakfast foods.
-You may be asked to show your room card if the staff doesn't recognize you.
+You may get meal tickets when you check in.